 Shed light on a deep truth

 Before submitting your personal essay, double check everything once again and make sure to present the central theme.
-After it, go through it and proofread your entire essay.
-It’s really annoying to read an essay full of grammatical mistakes.
+After it, go through it and proofread your entire piece.
+It is somewhat frustrating to read an essay full of grammatical mistakes, which can be easily avoided.
 You can ask your classmate for help, so by that way, you will save each other.
 Just don't forget to meet the deadline and you're officially finished!

 Essay Writing Advice From Our Professional Team